 Below are PDFs - one to show you how to download the LiveSafe app and one that gives an overview of what you're looking at.
-Each features a QR code to direct you to the app for download.
+Each features a QR code to download the app.

 View LiveSafe mobile app features

 Download the app for the Erie campus